hmc-cs-dzhang/language-design/language-design.md

 themselves in.
 Breaking this cycle of privilege will require a dramatic cultural shift.

-"You can't please everyone, so aim to displease everyone equally"
+> "You can't please everyone, so aim to displease everyone equally" [Bloch, 2006]

-	In the real world there is not always a perfect solution like in CS5 There are always tradeoffs
+We chose this quote because it is an undesirable, yet important part of designing a language or an API.
+In CS 5 and CS 60, all of our homework assignments were very small and self-contained, and they often had "perfect" solutions.
+However, when I transitioned to working with a much larger code-base during an internship this summer, I soon found that the real world is very different from our ideal CS assignments.
+There were many situations where deciding a variable name was ambiguous, or when a new feature broke existing contracts.
+This quote reminds me that while you should definitely try to make your code as clear and intuitive as possible, it is not realistic to please everybody.
-	This was evident in the grayscale article
+	This issue was evident in the source article about grayscale [Verou, 2014].
+	All of the proposed names for the "graying" functions had their own drawbacks.
+Their seemed to be well-thought arguments for any of the four options.
+The designers of the language heeded the advice of not being able to please everybody, and sensibly decided to poll users.

 ---